subhojit777/imag/doc/src/09020-changelog.md

     * `libimagstore::store::Store::retrieve_copy` was renamed to
       `libimagstore::store::Store::get_copy`, which describes the semantics of
       the function way better.
+    * `libimagentryutil` was introduced, a library for helpers for `libimagstore::store::Entry` handling and writing extension-writing.
 * Minor changes
     * Internals were refactored from `match`ing all the things into function chaining